-Mesh screen which comes in heights of 10", 15", 18", and 24", and range from 15" to 45" adjustable widths.
+Mesh screen which comes in heights of 10, 15, 18, and 24 inches, and range from 15- to 45-inch adjustable widths.
 Rails are galvanized, and wood ends are varnished for protection and a nicely finished look.
 Screens are solidly machine-clamped into metal rails.
 Corners sturdily tenoned to keep the screen square.
 Comes with zinc-plated nails.

 Some purchasers experienced issues with the screen material tearing easily or becoming detached from the frame.

-Stands 10” tall and is adjustable from 21” to 37” wide.
+Stands 10 inches tall and is adjustable from 21 to 37 inches wide.
 Affordable.
 Metal louvers offer privacy and rain protection; screen keeps insects out.
 Painted metal rails, varnished wood ends, and zinc-plated nails for durability.
 Sturdy corners keep the screen square.

 The louvers block light, and some owners say they don’t let enough air through them.

-Adjustable for 26.5" to 45.15" window widths.
+Adjustable for 26.5- to 45.15-inch window widths.
 Installs from inside home, no ladders.
 Bright steel mesh with sturdy, zinc-plated steel rails and end strips.
 Designed not to warp, split, or break.
 Solid tenon corners to keep frame square.
 Ends are seasoned wood, nicely varnished, with anti-rust, zinc-plated nails.